Rainbow Beach, Queensland: History

-The area's name comes from the vibrant, multi-colored sand dunes, which, according to local Kabi Kabi legend, were coloured by a rainbow spirit.

-Originally known as Back Beach and Black Rock, it was officially renamed Rainbow Beach in 1969, coinciding with the arrival of the sandmining industry.
-The town developed to support its industry, but after mining ceased in 1976, it transitioned into a popular tourist destination, as well as the gateway to Fraser Island and an eco-tourism hub.

 The town's war memorial, commemorating those who died in the World War I and subsequent conflicts, was refurbished in 1993 and is also located in Laurie Hanson Park.

 Rainbow Beach State School opened on 28 January 1986.

 The Anglican Church of the Good Shepherd opened on 15 September 1993.
 The church and hall were relocated from Yeronga in Brisbane and re-erected in Rainbow Beach after a 15-hour journey.
 The church had operated in Yeronga under the same name from 1958 to 1992.

 Rainbow Beach Library was opened in 2012.